colin-stubbs/observium-oxidized/README.md

 Observium can dump what it knows about a device.
 Oxidized support has been added here alongside the existing RANCID support.

 ![ASAv Firewall - Observium Show Tech](/screenshots/asa_show_tech.png?raw=true "ASAv Firewall - Observium Show Tech")

+# TODO

+1. Improve Observium API endpoint for Oxidized so it can filter for the actual devices we want it to collect config for. e.g. using names, model/device types etc.

+# EOF